 - Magnetic flux leakage pigs

 Inspection pigging allows engineers to inspect a pipeline.
-Through specialized appendages like sensors and gauge plates, inspection pigs assess the damage within a pipeline by collecting and recording incredible amounts of data.
+Through specialized appendages, like sensors and gauge plates, inspection pigs assess the damage within a pipeline by collecting and recording incredible amounts of data.